hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 1.3 protocol and provides equivalent security guarantees.
 Datagram semantics of the underlying transport are preserved by the DTLS protocol.

---- middle
+--- note_Note_to_Readers

-#  Introduction

-RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH
+RFC EDITOR: PLEASE REMOVE THIS SECTION

 The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at https://github.com/tlswg/dtls13-spec.
 Instructions are on that page as well.
 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TLS mailing list.

+--- middle

+#  Introduction

 The primary goal of the TLS protocol is to provide privacy and data integrity between two communicating peers.
 The TLS protocol is composed of two layers: